legacysurvey/legacysurvey/pages/dr5/files.rst

 - coadd/<AAA>/<brick>/legacysurvey-<brick>-ccds.fits
     FITS binary table with the list of CCD images that were used in this brick.
-    Same columns as **survey-ccds-dr5.kd.fits**, and with the additional columns:
+    Contains the same columns as **survey-ccds-dr5.kd.fits**, and also contains the additional columns:

     ================ ========= ======================================================
     Column           Type      Description